Anne-Marie discography

-The discography of British singer Anne-Marie consists of three studio albums, one extended play, forty-four singles (including thirteen as a featured artist), and four promotional singles.
+The discography of British singer Anne-Marie consists of three studio albums, seven extended plays, forty-four singles (including thirteen as a featured artist), and four promotional singles.
 She has attained several charting singles on the UK Singles Chart, including Clean Bandit's "Rockabye", featuring Sean Paul, which peaked at number one, as well as "Alarm", "Ciao Adios", "Friends" and "2002".
 Her debut studio album, Speak Your Mind, was released on 27 April 2018 and peaked at number three on the UK Albums Chart, and was certified Platinum there as well as Gold in Italy, double Platinum in Canada and Platinum in US.
 Anne-Marie has sold an average of 40 million records worldwide with over 37 million certified sales.

 Anne-Marie's second studio album, Therapy, was released on 23 July 2021.
 The album was supported by four singles, "Don't Play", "Way Too Long", "Our Song" and "Kiss My (Uh-Oh)", of which two reached the top 10 on the UK Singles Chart.
 The album peaked at number 2 in the UK and has since been certified Gold by the British Phonographic Industry (BPI).

 On 28 July 2023, Anne-Marie released her third studio album Unhealthy.
 The album was preceded by three singles, including "Psycho" and "Unhealthy" which reached number 5 and 18 on the UK Singles Chart, respectively.
 The album peaked at number 2 in the UK and at number 1 in Scotland.
 It has been certified Silver by the British Phonographic Industry.

+In 2025, Anne-Marie released two extended plays, If You're Looking for a New Best Friend and If You're Looking for a Reason to Key Your Ex's Car, along with the single "Depressed", which peaked at number 41 on the UK Singles Chart.